kagisearch/bangs/README.md

 ## Did you know?

-You can make your own custom bangs right now in the [Custom Bangs settings page](https://help.kagi.com/kagi/features/bangs.html#custom-bangs) or the [Search Shortcuts menu](https://help.kagi.com/kagi/features/search-shortcuts.html).
+As a Kagi user, you can make your own custom bangs right now in the [Custom Bangs settings page](https://help.kagi.com/kagi/features/bangs.html#custom-bangs) or the [Search Shortcuts menu](https://help.kagi.com/kagi/features/search-shortcuts.html).

 These will be instantly avaialble to you and will override any global bangs.